mslycn/my-home-assistant-docker-project/2.1Docker Cli Local Voice/README.md

+# Setting Up Whisper and Piper with Docker on Linux

 Setting up a fully local voice assistant.Local Install via Docker Cli

 Ubuntu 22.04.5 LTS on vultr.

+I’m running it on Ubuntu 20.04 server

 # chapter 1 - Systems without an NVidia GPU